tanweijie123/CS3219_Sandbox/Task_B/README.md

 4. Trying to delete non-existent website.

 Since website name are unique, there are only 1 or 0 entry with such website name.
 As such, when trying to delete a non-existent website, it will return success with deleteCount: 0.
-Note that this message is different from the `/DELETE to delete a website` step.
+Note that this message is different from the [`/DELETE to delete a website`](#delete-to-delete-a-website) section.
 ![ERR_4](docs/1_1_error4.png)

 ## Task B2: Testing using CI